Menopause is the natural cessation of menstruation due to loss of ovarian follicular activity.

 These are common and may be the first symptoms noticed.
 They normally last several years with a median duration of 7.
 Symptoms include:

 Each women is affected differently, some experience none or very mild symptoms whilst others suffer with debilitating episodes.
 In the US, study have shown African-American women are more likely to suffer with vasomotor symptoms.

 In healthy women over the age of 45, the diagnosis of menopause can be made based upon clinical features.

 NICE guidance advise menopause can be diagnosed in healthy women over the age of 45 with:

 In this group of healthy women over the age of 45, blood tests are not routinely required.

 HRT may help with many symptoms of menopause but have a number of side-effects patients should be counselled on.

-HRT has been shown to help with vasomotor symptoms, mood changes secondary to menopause and urogenital symptoms.
+HRT has been shown to help with vasomotor symptoms, mood changes and urogenital symptoms that may occur secondary to menopause.